HackRx50/PS5-Signifyyy/README.md

 # techiesss-hackrx
-Official Prototype of Team Techiesss for HackRx 5.0 Hackathon, model is getting ready
+Official Prototype of Team Signifyyy for HackRx 5.0 Hackathon, model is getting ready

 ```